wtrekell/OmniGen2/README.md

 # Optional: Share demo with public link
 python app.py --share
 ```

+## Usage Tips
+To achieve optimal results with OmniGen2, you can adjust the following key hyperparameters based on your specific use case.
+- `num_inference_step`: The number of sampling steps per generation.
+Higher values generally improve quality but increase generation time.
+    - Recommended Range: 28 to 50
+- `text_guidance_scale`: Controls how strictly the output adheres to the text prompt (Classifier-Free Guidance).
+    - *For Text-to-Image*: Use a higher value (e.g., 6-7) for simple or less detailed prompts.
+Use a lower value (e.g., 4) for complex and highly detailed prompts.
+    - *For Editing/Composition*: A moderate value around 4-5 is recommended.
+- `image_guidance_scale`: Controls the influence of the reference image.
+A higher value increases consistency with the reference image but may reduce adherence to the text prompt.
+    - Recommended Range: 1.5 to 2.0
+- `max_input_image_pixels`: To manage processing speed and memory consumption, reference images exceeding this total pixel count will be automatically resized.
+- `negative_prompt`: Tell the model what you don't want to see in the image.
+    - Example: blurry, low quality, text, watermark
+    - Tip: For the best results, try experimenting with different negative prompts.
+If you're not sure, just leave it blank.

 ## :heart: Citing Us
 If you find this repository or our work useful, please consider giving a star :star: and citation :t-rex:, which would be greatly appreciated: